jacobbria/data-pipeline/README.md

   <summary>Design Choice: Why STAR?</summary>
   The STAR schema is simple to understand and quick to implement.
 In comparison to normalized/3NF schemas (something often taught and used by myself in college) they rely less on joins and are less taxing on computations.
 </details>

+The raw data also contains information that will demands specific design choices to address.
+In **Figrure 2** you can see the dataset contains ERRORS, NULLS, or other input which could break our tables, analysis, or converting the data into specific data types.

 </div>